7 Massage Types: Choose the Best Massage for You

 Massage therapists will use slow, firm, more intense strokes or friction to help relieve pain from repetitive strain, postural problems, injuries, and tight or painful muscles.
 Deep tissue massage should never hurt, even if the strokes are more intense.

-Deep tissue massage can be helpful in treating repetitive stress injuries, chronic pain conditions and injuries that cause limited mobility.
+This type of massage can be helpful in treating repetitive stress injuries, chronic pain conditions and injuries that cause limited mobility.

-3. Hot stone massage
+3. Hot Stone Massage

 Hot stone massages involve hot stones (usually a volcanic rock called basalt that retains heat) placed on different parts of the body.
 The stones may be left in place or used as massage tools by a massage therapist.
-This heat on the body’s muscles has a relaxing effect and increases blood flow to the area, as well as loosens muscles.
+This heat on the body’s muscles has a relaxing, healing effect and increases blood flow to the area, as well as loosens muscles.

 Hot stone massage can be used to treat muscle injuries by reducing stiffness and discomfort.

-4. Sports massage
+4. Sports Massage

 Sports massage involves faster strokes than Swedish massage and may include other massage techniques like compression, pressure point therapy, friction, and joint mobilization.

-These techniques promote relaxation, healing, health and wellbeing.
+These techniques promote relaxation , healing, health and wellbeing.
 By applying pressure to reflex points, reflexologists attempt to balance your nervous system and stimulate endorphins to relieve discomfort.

 6. Shiatsu Massage